ereteog/hadoop2-wordcount/README.md

 hadoop2-wordcount
 =================

-#"Advanced" WordCount tutorial modified for hadoop 2.4.0
+#WordCount tutorial for hadoop 2.4.0
 The original tutorial for hadoop 1.2.1 is here: http://hadoop.apache.org/docs/r1.2.1/mapred_tutorial.html The new API require some modifications.